 People who are elected represent us.
 That means they listen to our views and try to make decisions andthat will be good for our community.

 Single Transferable Vote

 This is the method we use to elect.
 Voters choose by ranking them in order of preference.
 They put 1 beside their favourite, 2 beside their second favourite and so on.
 The votes are counted.
-The six candidates in each who reach a target number of votes are elected.
+The five candidates in each who reach a target number of votes are elected.

 The period of violence in Northern Ireland that began in the late 1960s and ended with thein 1998.